ninadingole/iamninad.com/src/posts/organizing-scala-tests-for-faster-feedback.md

 ---
 title: Organizing Scala Tests For Faster Feedback
-summary: "Writing tests is a developer's mundane task, and when you follow practices like TDD or BDD, hardly you find any code without any test…"
+excerpt: "Writing tests is a developer's mundane task, and when you follow practices like TDD or BDD, hardly you find any code without any test…"
 date: 2019-03-18
 draft: false
 postImage: './src/images/organizing-scala-tests-for-faster-feedback/swift_test_run.png'